MrMidnightOfficial/Crystal/docs/intro.md

 A lightweight framework derived from Knit by Sleitnick that simplifies communication between core parts of your Roblox experience and seamlessly bridges the gap between the server and the client.

+It is called Crystal because it makes your code look Shiny Clean like a Crystal!

 See the [Getting Started](gettingstarted.md) guide to start using Crystal.

 ## Why Choose Crystal?